jjude/swift-exercises/README.md

 6. [Stringify numbers][7]: Take an array of numbers, concatenate the even numbers as a string.

-7. [Luh's Algorithm][8]: Validate credit card number with Luh's algorithm
+7. [Luhn's Algorithm][8]: Validate credit card number with Luhn's algorithm

+8. [Pangram Check][9]: Write a program to check if the string entered by the user is a pangrams.
+Pangrams are sentences constructed by using every letter of the alphabet at least once.

 [1]: https://developer.apple.com/swift/
 [2]: http://tech.jjude.com/swift-challenge-001